-The “Persistable” property of an entity in the domain model defines whether an object can be stored in the database.
-This page describes in more details what it means for an entity to be persistable and what the related term “transient” means.
+The “persistable” property of an entity in the domain model defines whether an object can be stored in the database.
+This page describes what it means for an entity to be persistable and what the related term “transient” means.

 Non-persistable entities cannot be stored in the database and hence have no associated database table.
-Committing non-persistable entities only stores the current attribute values and association values in memory, this allows a rollback to revert to those values.
+Committing non-persistable entities only stores the current attribute values and association values in memory, which allows for a rollback to revert to those values.

 All objects associated with domain model entities are inherently transient when they are created in Mendix.
 In this context transient means they only exist in memory.